OsvaldoValdivia/OsvaldoValdivia/README.md

 ## Project 2 - Medical Appointment Analysis

 This project aims to understand why patients miss their medical appointments.
 Analyzing a dataset of over 110,000 appointments with 14 variables, the goal is to identify factors contributing to these no-shows.
 By using data analysis and predictive models, the project aims to help healthcare professionals reduce no-show rates by understanding patient behaviors and improving appointment scheduling.

+## Project 3 - Students summary

+Competition project

+## Project 4 - Job Satisfaction

+This project analyzes job satisfaction factors in European countries using 2018 Eurostat data.
+It investigates how metrics like working hours, income, remote work, and weekend work affect job satisfaction.
+Through Python and various visualizations like barplots, scatter plots, maps, and regression decision trees, it aims to reveal insights into job satisfaction dynamics across Europe.